Holidays

 Heather Dratler, Vice President of Marketing and Brand Integrity at Sage Restaurant Concepts explains how the scope of channels, and how driving back to the website, is fundamental in their marketing efforts.

-“We use the full breadth of marketing channels that are available to us – social media, email marketing, Google My Business posts, Yelp CTAs, etc. We typically drive traffic back to our website, particularly the “Happenings” page, as the first step in the marketing funnel.”
+“We use the full breadth of marketing channels that are available to us – social media, email marketing, Google Business Profile posts, Yelp CTAs, etc. We typically drive traffic back to our website, particularly the “Happenings” page, as the first step in the marketing funnel.”

-Knowing what tools restaurants have at their disposal can help them in optimizing each channel to market their offerings and increase reservations, online orders and drive revenue this Mother’s Day.
+Knowing what tools restaurants have at their disposal can help them in optimizing each channel to market their offerings and increase reservations, online orders, and drive revenue this Mother’s Day.

 2. Email Subscribers About Mother’s Day Promotions

-Email has long been a powerful tool at a restaurant’s disposal.
-However, a past pain point has been gathering the contact information of diners.
-Today, It’s never been easier.
 First and foremost, restaurants should utilize signup features across their website to capture email addresses.
 For loyal customers, this is how they will learn about new menus, events and promotions at the restaurant.

 Then, restaurants can send marketing emails to their list of subscribers that highlights Mother’s Day offerings.
-Bar Siena promotes “Mother’s Day Brunch” in their latest marketing campaigns, enticing diners to make a reservation or even order hand-wrapped flower bouquets to accompany their booking.
+The Charter Oak promotes Mother’s Day in their latest marketing campaign, enticing diners to make a reservation.
 Emails to customers are ideal ways to connect with the most loyal of guests to get their business.

-Even further, restaurants can turn to other sources to capture key contact information.
+Beyond capturing email addresses through your website, restaurants can turn to other sources to capture key contact information.
 Direct online ordering and tableside ordering are two great examples.
-When a diner orders directly from a restaurant’s online ordering platform, such as Bento Ordering, all of their contact information is saved in the backend, which can be exported to any email marketing platform the restaurant uses.
-Similarly, for on-premise diners, tableside ordering systems like Dine-in Ordering, allow diners to browse menus, order and pay all from their mobile devices.
-This system not only optimizes on-premise operations but uses the same platform as Bento Ordering, giving restaurants access to even more diner information for remarketing opportunities.
+When a diner orders directly from a restaurant’s online ordering platform, like BentoBox online ordering, all of their contact information is saved in the backend, which can be exported to any email marketing platform the restaurant uses.

 Loyalty programs are powerful marketing tools that drive repeat business.
 In the realm of restaurants, diners are brought into loyalty programs after their first purchase and then incentivized to purchase more to reach a milestone that results in a reward.
-These rewards can be promos codes for 5% off a purchase, a free dessert, or even a free meal on the house.
+These rewards can be promo codes for 5% off a purchase, a free dessert, or even a free meal on the house.
 It’s up to the restaurants to decide how they reward their loyal diners.
-This Mother’s Day, use loyalty programs to incentivize diners to purchase Mother’s Day specials.
-For BentoBox customers, Repeat Rewards is a customer loyalty program that is free for online ordering customers and easy to turn on in the BentoBox backend.

 4. Use Promo Codes to Increase Online Orders

-Alongside loyalty programs, offering promo codes is a great method to engage customers and drive profits this Mother’s Day.
-Restaurants can use them to great effect by including them in marketing emails or even posting to social media channels.
-BentoBox makes it easy to set up promo codes on the backend so that diners can input promo codes at check out.
+BentoBox makes it easy to set up promo codes on the backend so that diners can input promo codes at checkout.
 Restaurants can add a homepage alert with messaging similar to "Save XX%/$XX on [offer] today!
 Use code [promo code at checkout.]"
-We also recommend posting promo codes on social media, adding a Google My Business post
+We also recommend posting promo codes on social media.

 RESOURCE